8. Employee Responsibility

 Responding to requests for patron data from external organizations

 The WRLC may receive requests for patron information from external organizations including departments of the participating WRLC universities, vendors, other private parties, or law enforcement agencies.
-In every case, regardless of the source or nature of the request, the WRLC staff member who receives the request must contact and get authorization to proceed from one of the following: Executive Director, Director of Information Services, or Director of Information Technology.
+In every case, regardless of the source or nature of the request, the WRLC staff member who receives the request must contact and get authorization to proceed from the Executive Director .
 Refer to the appropriate section below if you receive a request for patron information.

 Request from an office at a partner university other than the library